ScHARR Information Governance Policy

 Background

 Working away from University premises and/or with devices which are not University-managed introduces additional risks, for example devices may be lost, damaged or stolen.
 Without appropriate protection this could result in the loss or inappropriate disclosure of risk-bearing data.
-Each member of ScHARR has a responsibility to protect risk-bearing information and the systems they use to store, process or access that information.
-Each member of ScHARR should be aware of the risks involved and take measures to safeguard the data.
-Losses of confidential data are viewed very seriously by the Information Commissioner’s Office and the University, and may result in consequences such as disciplinary procedures, civil court actions and criminal charges.
+Each member of the Division of Population Health has a responsibility to protect risk-bearing information and the systems they use to store, process or access that information and should be aware of the risks involved and take measures to safeguard this information.
+Losses of confidential data are viewed very seriously by the Information Commissioner’s Office and the University, and may result in disciplinary procedures, civil court actions and criminal charges.

 Policy

-• the data on the device must not be accessible to unauthorised users
+• the device must not be accessible to unauthorised users

 • the device must run under a vendor-supported and up-to-date operating system with all security patches applied